harshmetkel24/harshmetkel24/README.md

 - 👋 Hi, I’m @harshmetkel24
 - 👀 I’m interested in Front-end development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning ExpressJS
 - 📫 You can contact me through LinkedIn.
 My profile link is https://www.linkedin.com/in/harshkumar-metkel-9a44731b6.

 <!---